-9. The food and drink industry has the lowest abandonment rate, at 19%.
+9. The pet care and veterinary services industry has the lowest cart abandonment rate in 2021, at 52.23%.

-10. Consumers visit 3 websites before making a purchase.
+10. Consumers visit 3 websites on average before making a purchase.

 The average consumer compares prices.
-According to shopping cart abandonment stats, an average consumer visits around 3 sites to compare prices on a product they’re interested in.
-Considering the wide selection and great offers that they can find all over the internet, it’s now easier for consumers to find what they want on competitor sites—especially with the help of price comparison sites and apps.
+Based on the shopping cart abandonment case studies, an average consumer visits around three sites to compare prices on a product they’re interested in.
+Considering the wide selection and great offers that they can find all over the internet, it’s now easier for consumers to see what they want on competitor sites—especially with the help of price comparison sites and apps.

 The average consumer also reads online reviews, with 92% of them not feeling comfortable buying a product or service if it has no customer reviews.

-11. The abandonment rate on mobile devices is 81% on average.
+11. The shopping cart abandonment rate on mobile devices is 85.65% on average.

 As we can see, cart abandonment in mobile e-commerce is a big concern.
-While mobile drives as much as 60% of all e-commerce traffic, mobile cart abandonment has been showing a problematic upward trend.
+While mobile drives over 50% of global internet traffic, mobile cart abandonment shows a disturbing upward trend.
 Some of the reasons for this are longer checkout processes, low website loading speeds, and unclear charges such as shipping fees and taxes.

 12. 73% of customers will buy products that offer a free shipping service.

 One of the shopping cart abandonment hacks you should try is including your product’s extra costs, such as taxes and shipping, within the product’s original price so that you can offer “free” shipping to your customers.
-There are studies concluding that free shipping is considered critical for 73% of consumers when they make a purchase.
+Studies conclude that free shipping is considered critical for as much as 73% of consumers.
 It will even encourage 93% of them to buy more online.

-13. The finance industry has the highest cart abandonment rate.
+13. Multi-brand retail industry has the highest cart abandonment rate as of February 2021.

 14. Up to 66% of buyers say they’d spend more money on sites that offer a generous return policy.

 Unfortunately, many stores limit how customers can make returns, either through policies that put a strong restriction on time or policies that charge for the return—or worse, both.
-You might want to offer free returns within 30 days and create your own shopping cart abandonment case studies to see if you’re getting a good result.
+To see how to reduce shopping cart abandonment, you might want to offer free returns within 30 days.

 15. 55% of the consumers who abandon their carts do so because they’re asked to re-enter credit card and shipping info.